formlio/forml/docs/project.rst

       │    └── ...
       └── ...

-Clearly, the overall structure doesn't look any special - pretty standard :doc:`setuptools
+Clearly, the overall structure does not look any special - pretty standard :doc:`setuptools
 <setuptools:setuptools>` project (plus some additional content).
 What makes it a ForML
 project is the particular modules and/or packages within that structure.
 Let's focus on each of these components in the following sections.